logologo

 Common Mistakes to Avoid

-- Assigning the CoS too early.
-If the worker delays their visa application and the CoS expires, a new one must be issued — consuming allocation and potentially causing delays.
+• Assigning the CoS too early.
+If the worker delays and the 3-month window closes, a new CoS must be issued, eating into allocation.

-- Using the wrong CoS type.
-Assigning an undefined CoS for a worker applying from abroad (who needs a defined CoS) will result in a visa refusal.
+• Using the wrong type.
+An undefined CoS for someone applying from abroad (who needs a defined CoS) means an automatic refusal.

-- Incorrect salary on the CoS.
-The salary recorded on the CoS must match what's in the visa application exactly.
-Discrepancies trigger refusals.
+• Salary mismatch.
+The salary on the CoS must match the visa application exactly.
+Even small discrepancies trigger refusals.

-- Not having allocation.
-Sponsors can run out of undefined CoS allocation.
-Request top-ups via the SMS before this happens.
+• Running out of allocation.
+Sponsors can exhaust their undefined CoS pool.
+Request top-ups via the SMS before you hit zero.

 Frequently Asked Questions